eladtpro/azure-ai-services-client-side/README.md

 ![App](/assets/application-screenshot.png)

-* Listen: Start the speech-to-text transcription.
+* **Listen**: Start the speech-to-text transcription, this will use the [Speech to text SDK for JavaScript package](https://learn.microsoft.com/en-us/javascript/api/microsoft-cognitiveservices-speech-sdk/?view=azure-node-latest).
+On the listener side each recognized phrase will be translated to the selected language using the **Trabslation** service REST API.
 * Summarize: Summarize the conversation.